Independently Verified

 Mazzaneh

 22+ integrated modules.
-168K+ organic users from 7-month MVP. $0 marketing budget.
-Consent-first data architecture.
+168K+ organic users from a 7-month MVP.
+Consent-first data architecture, real seller behavior, and real market proof.

 02 — LLM Architecture